 Map the temples you want to visit

-Plan ahead and see which temples you’ll want to prioritize for timing.
-Some of the sites are compact temples to climb, whereas others are sprawling walled cities that require more time to explore.
+Plan ahead and see which temples you’ll want to prioritize.
+Some of the archaeological sites are compact temples to climb, whereas others are sprawling walled cities that require much more time to explore.

 Small Circuit